-Section 5.11 Maintenance and Replacement of Landscaping and Screening

-- 5.11.1 The developer or property owner shall be responsible for the maintenance, repair, and replacement of all required landscaping and screening materials for two years from the date of planting.
-A written, 3-year tree maintenance plan shall be submitted that includes specifications for watering, mulching, removal of guy wires/stakes (if used), pruning, and tree protection. - 5.11.2 All required plant materials (including mulched beds) shall be tended and maintained in a healthy growing condition reasonably free of weeds, replaced when necessary, and kept free of refuse and debris.
-All required fences and walls shall be maintained in good repair. - 5.11.3 The property owner shall remove dead or diseased plant materials immediately once their condition is recognized and replace them with the same type, size, and quantity of plant materials as originally installed, unless alternative plantings are approved by the Durham Tree Warden or Planning Board. - 5.11.4 A performance bond or letter or credit is required to ensure compliance with this section and to cover maintenance for a period of three (3) years after the time of planting.
+- 5.9.4 All sites shall incorporate screening measures to prevent the headlights of vehicles from shining on adjoining residential areas. - 5.9.5 All mechanical installations and equipment, solid waste collection equipment, pump stations, outdoor storage, and similar items shall be screened or softened with landscaping that is appropriate for the location. - 5.9.6 The Planning Board may stipulate additional buffers due to unusual impacts generated, including odor, noise, glare, dirt, dust, vibration, etc. - Section 5.10 Maintenance and Replacement of Landscaping and Screening - 5.10.1 The developer or property owner shall be responsible for the maintenance and repair repair, and replacement of all required landscaping and screening materials for two three years from the date of planting.
+A written, 3-year tree maintenance plan shall be submitted that includes specifications for watering, mulching, removal of guy wires/stakes (if used), pruning, and tree protection. - 5.10.2 All required plant materials (including mulched beds) shall be tended and maintained in a healthy growing condition reasonably free of weeds, replaced when necessary, and kept free of refuse and debris.
+All required fences and walls shall be maintained in good repair. - 5.10.3 The property owner shall remove dead or diseased plant materials that are dead or in poor condition immediately once their condition is recognized and replace them with the same type, size, and quantity of plant materials as originally installed, unless alternative plantings are approved by the Durham Tree Warden or Planning Board. - 5.10.4 A performance bond or letter of credit is required to ensure compliance with this section and to cover maintenance for a period of three (3) years after the time of planting.

-Section 5.12 Irrigation
+Section 5.11 Irrigation

-- 5.12.1 The need for irrigation shall be minimized to the extent practicable through use of native drought-tolerant species and the use of landscaping that does not require permanent irrigation systems, such as xeriscaping. - 5.12.2 When irrigation is necessary to support the establishment and/or maintenance of landscaped areas, smart controllers shall be used to limit irrigation during the day and during rain events. - 5.12.3 Where appropriate, additional water conservation features including trickle and drip lines, rain barrels, cisterns, or other water harvesting elements shall be used. - 5.12.5 Irrigation systems shall be installed and operated in accordance with any applicable Town standards.
+- 5.11.1 The need for irrigation shall be minimized to the extent practicable through use of native drought-tolerant species and the use of landscaping that does not require permanent irrigation systems, such as xeriscaping. - 5.11.2 When irrigation is necessary to support the establishment and/or maintenance of landscaped areas, smart controllers shall be used to limit irrigation during the day and during rain events. - 5.11.3 Where appropriate, additional water conservation features including trickle and drip lines, rain barrels, cisterns, or other water harvesting elements shall be used. - 5.11.5 Irrigation systems shall be installed and operated in accordance with any applicable Town standards.

-Section 5.13 Innovative Landscaping Practices
+Section 5.12 Innovative Landscaping Practices

-- 5.13.1 Green Roofs.
-Applicants are encouraged to use roofing materials that have a Solar Reflective Index (SRI) of at least 29 (greater for roofs with a slope of 2:12 or more) or to install vegetated roofs. - 5.13.2 Passive heating and cooling.
+- 5.12.1 Green Roofs.
+Applicants are encouraged to use roofing materials that have a Solar Reflective Index (SRI) of at least 29 (greater for roofs with a slope of 2:12 or more) or to install vegetated roofs. - 5.12.2 Passive heating and cooling.
 Applicants are encouraged to incorporate landscaping techniques that help reduce energy consumption for heating and cooling of buildings on the site.
-Trees should be planted to provide shade on buildings and parking lots in the warm seasons and to allow solar heat during the cool seasons. - 5.13.2 Stormwater Management.
+Trees should be planted to provide shade on buildings and parking lots in the warm seasons and to allow solar heat during the cool seasons. - 5.12.2 Stormwater Management.
 When planting in urban street or sidewalk areas, incorporate techniques to use landscaping to reduce stormwater, such as stormwater tree boxes, and rain gardens.

-Section 5.14 Definitions
+Section 5.13 Definitions